© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bwlch Bach a'r Grib, round cairn to SW of is a scheduled monument protected by Cadw under reference BR317.
 View the official record →

-Bwlch Bach a'r Grib is a round cairn located in Breconshire, Wales, dating to the prehistoric period and likely serving religious, ritual, or funerary purposes.
+Bwlch Bach a'r Grib is a round cairn located to the south-west of Bwlch Bach in Breconshire, Wales, and is scheduled as an ancient monument under Cadw reference SAM BR317.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR317.

 Bwlch Bach a'r Grib, round cairn to SW of dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bwlch Bach a'r Grib, round cairn to SW of is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR317.